-The EBA published on 19 December 2014 its final guidelines for common procedures and methodologies in respect of its SREP (the "EBA SREP Guidelines").
+The EBA published on 19 December 2014 its final guidelines for common procedures and methodologies in respect of its SREP, as revised on 18 March 2022 with the aim of implementing the amendments to the CRD V Directive and CRR II and promoting convergence towards best supervisory practices (the "EBA SREP Guidelines").
 Included in this were the EBA's proposed guidelines for a common approach to determining the amount and composition of additional Pillar 2 capital requirements implemented on 1 January 2016.
-Under these guidelines, national supervisors must set a composition requirement for the Pillar 2 additional capital requirements to cover certain specified risks of at least 56% CET1 capital and at least 75% Tier 1 capital.
+Under these guidelines, national supervisors must set a composition requirement for the Pillar 2 additional capital requirements to cover certain specified risks of at least 56% CET1 capital and at least 75% Tier 1 Capital.